-- 1. Define polypharmacy in the elderly patient. - 2.
-Identify guidelines to prevent the use of unnecessary medications in elderly patients. - 3.
+- 1. Define polypharmacy in the older adult patient. - 2.
+Identify guidelines to prevent the use of unnecessary medications in older adult patients. - 3.
 Describe physiologic changes of aging that cause differences in drug metabolism. - 4.
 Discuss the potential problems polypharmacy may cause in older patients. - 5.
 Evaluate the impact of polypharmacy in specific conditions as well as approaches to avoid inappropriate prescribing. - 6.
 Describe a prescribing cascade and the importance of medication assessment and reconciliation.